Manly Warringah District Cricket Club

-Manly Warringah District Cricket Club is a cricket club in based in Manly, Sydney, Australia who play in the Sydney Grade Cricket competition.
+Manly Warringah District Cricket Club is a cricket club in based in Manly, New South Wales, Australia who play in the Sydney Grade Cricket competition.
 Founded in 1878, Manly was a foundation club in the Sydney grade competition.
 Manly are relatively successful, having won the Club Championship 5 times since the year 2000.
 The current head coach is Tim Cruickshank and the first-grade captain Jay Lenton.
 Manly play their home games at Manly Oval.
 The club has produced a number of international cricketers, more recently Stephen O'Keefe, Stuart Clark and Michael Bevan, and all-time great Keith Miller.
 In 2019, Morne Morkel played a season at Manly in preparation for the Big Bash which he played for the Perth Scorchers and after he retired, he became Manly's Assistant Coach..
 Current state representatives include Mickey Edwards, Jack Edwards, Stephen O'Keefe and Oliver Davies.
 Other first-class players include Ahillen Beadle and Jay Lenton.
 Media personalities including Cameron Merchant and Andrew Rochford currently also represent Manly-Warringah.